daaaaande/auto_find_circ/README.md

 3. perl matrixmaker allsamples.csv allimportantmatrix.txt
 this will create the file allimportantmatrix.txt where all circs with the relevent information is in.

+4. perl matrixtwo.pl allimportantmatrix.txt smallerallimportantmatrix.tsv
+this will create a second, more dense form of information from the first matrix and add a few extra mappings

 ## or start find_circ_auto.pl with first_readline second_inline samplename as input vars